-Category of Service Recipient: Client Hospital One Attendance Day - Face-to-Face One Visit - Face-to-Face and One Visit - Non-Face-to-Face (Optional) One New Referral 45 minutes Service Recipient (Assessment) workload 30 minutes Service Recipient (Therapeutic Intervention) workload
+Category of Service Recipient: Client Hospital One Attendance Day - In-person One Visit - In-person and One Visit - virtual- telephone (Optional) One New Referral 45 minutes Service Recipient (Assessment) workload 30 minutes Service Recipient (Therapeutic Intervention) workload

 Example 5

 The social worker spends 20 minutes consulting with other team members (discussing the client with other service providers) and does not meet with or contact either the client and/or significant other during that day.
 (Assume the client was seen earlier in the reporting period.)